frequently asked questions

 How is Stem Cell Therapy performed?

 American Stem Cell Centers of Excellence performs outpatient procedures using a process in which we isolate a patient’s own stem cells from either their adipose fat tissue or bone marrow.
-Patients undergo a tumescent liposuction procedure under local anesthesia.
 No general anesthesia is required (i.e. patients remain awake).
-Approximately 120 cc’s of fat (1-2 sticks of butter) will be extracted.
-The fat is then centrifuged to isolate stem cells which will immediately be deposited back to that same patient.
-The cells can be delivered as an IV, a joint injection, intrathecally or intramuscularly. we will isolate the patient’s own stem cells from the fat tissue using a sterile procedure and we will subsequently inject those same stem cells back into the patient.
-On average the entire procedure takes 2-3 hours.
+We will isolate the patient’s own stem cells from the tissue using a sterile procedure and we will subsequently inject those same stem cells back into the patient.
+On average, the entire procedure takes 2-3 hours.

 When will I begin to see results?